Solo Trekking in Nepal in 2026: Is it Safe?

 Start Early

-It is recommended to start early each day rather than late in the afternoon due to weather risks, especially if you are planning to travel solo.
+It is recommended to start early each day rather than late in the afternoon due to weather risks.

 Acclimatize Slowly